microsoft/FluidFramework/.changeset/loud-lemons-switch.md

 "section": feature
 ---

-Add `compareHandle`
+New compareFluidHandle function for comparing FluidHandles

-New `compareHandle` is added to allow comparing handles without having to inspect their internals.
+The new `compareFluidHandle` function has been added to allow comparing handles without having to inspect their internals.